Department of Government Efficiency: Administration of federal databases

 At the Department of Interior (DOI), Wired has reported that DOGE members Tyler Hassen, Stephanie Holmes, and Katrine Trampe have been seeking unfettered access to DOI's payroll, human resources, and credentialing systems, like the Federal Personnel and Payroll System (FPPS); they also sought permission to create, pause, and delete email accounts.
 The chief information and information security officers and the associate solicitor at the DOI were placed on leave on March 28, and told they were being investigated for workplace behavior.

 At the Customs and Border Protection (CBP), DOGE registered trumpcard.gov, and a Trump card visa has appeared on immigration forms; Wired reported that DOGE members Marko Elez and Edward Coristine worked on the project.

 In August 2025, a whistleblower filed a complaint that DOGE uploaded a database of Americans' sensitive Social Security information to an unsecured server, compromising the data of millions of people.
+The report was filed by the chief data officer of the SSA, identifying information, such as actual Social Security numbers issued by the federal government, of over 300 million Americans and accusing CIO Aram Moghaddassi of violating agency policies.

+On January 16, 2026, the agency confessed in a notice of corrections that DOGE staffers had access to sensitive information that was previously denied.
+The information was traded amongst DOGE staffers and transferred to a non-Social Security server, which is now inaccessible to the agency.
+Furthermore, these transfers occurred while a federal court order barred DOGE from any data access.